micahrivs/Pandas-Challenge/README.md

 ### Top Performing Schools (By % Overall Passing)

-* A table that highlights the top 5 performing schools based on % Overall Passing was created and it includes the following metrics.
+* A table featuring the top 5 schools with the highest % Overall Passing rate was generated, and it includes the following metrics.
   * School Name
   * School Type
   * Total Students